mattvenn/zero-to-asic-www/content/post/asic-necklace.md

 Now go and enjoy the high resolution [gallery of my favourite photos](https://photos.app.goo.gl/3chxmgiNRyWBmcy26)!

 # Resources

+The necklace is open source hardware and software, inspectable down to the transistors in the microchip.

 * [All the photos](https://photos.app.goo.gl/Urtsa7ztqAidyRfUA)
 * The necklace on Adam's [open jewelry](https://open.jewelry/jewelry/7/) site